apedescent/documentation/usecases.md

 There are multiple FARM pools.
 The core ones being

-- BNB/ROKT pool.
+- **BNB/ROKT pool**.
 This is the famous pool #2 (even though it's listed first).
 You provide liquidity to the ROKT token on PancakeSwap, we give you a lot of ROKT as a reward.
-- NTRO pool.
-Specifically created for those who aped primarily in NTRO.
+- **NTRO pool**.
+Specifically created for those who aped primarily into NTRO.
 Holding NTRO is great but why not make it bring you something extra.
 Staking it in the NTRO pool will bring you some bonus ROKT.

 We are soon opening new pools to reward people who have been rugged in other projects so **stay tuned**!